belmead/hugo-blog/content/posts/2025-3-10-manga-api.md

 ### 2: AniList

 This was great!
 At first.
-Loveable integrated this one the quickest, and with the fewest number of errors.
+Lovable integrated this one the quickest, and with the fewest number of errors.
 The problem is AniList is series-level, so it doesn't keep track of volume numbers (best I can tell).
 That is, if you search for 'sakamoto days,' it just returns that as a single result, whereas I want results for each volume.
 If AniList kept track of volumes (or if it does, if I could just use it correctly), this would be the way to go.
 Alack alas.

 ### 3: MangaDex